 Because of the risk of side effects, isotretinoin can only be prescribed by a specially trained GP or a dermatologist.

 Isotretinoin is taken as a tablet.
 Most people take a four- to six-month course.
 Your acne may get worse during the first 7 to 10 days of treatment.
 However, this is normal and soon settles.

 - inflammation, dryness and cracking of the skin, lips and nostrils

 - inflammation and irritation of your eyes (conjunctivitis)

 Rarer side effects of isotretinoin include:

 Read more about the side effects of isotretinoin.

-Because of the risk of these rarer side effects, it may be recommended that you have regular blood tests to check the health of your liver, kidneys and pancreas.
+Because of the risk of these rarer side effects, you will need a blood test before and during treatment.

 Isotretinoin and birth defects